lammps/lammps/doc/src/Howto_lammps_gui.rst

 The various buttons at the bottom right of the window allow to either single step through the list of images or play an animation (as a continuous loop or once from first to last).
 It is also possible to zoom in or zoom out if the displayed image.
+The slide show window will be closed when a new file is loaded.

 Variable Info
 -------------